Last Updated: January 1, 2022

 Device Bid Adjustments

-Once your campaign has been running for a couple of weeks, you will have device data available.
+Once your campaign has been running for a few days (or weeks), you will have statistically significant device data available.
+(How quickly you hit statistical significance depends on your PPC campaign budgets.)
 You can view all of the campaign metrics broken out on the basis of devices.
 On the basis of this, search engines like Google allow you to increase or decrease bids at the device level.
 So, if there is a device leading to a higher cost per acquisition, simply reduce the bids for that device.
 Similarly, if a device is performing particularly well, increase the bids for this device.

 Modify Location Targeting and Bids